October 27, 2025

 The Chicago Fed Labor Market Indicators include estimates of two rates summarizing flows into and out of unemployment that provide context for changes in the unemployment rate:

-The Chicago Fed Hiring Rate for Unemployed Workers is an estimate of the percentage of previously unemployed workers that transitioned into employment during the BLS reference week.
-When unemployed workers successfully find a job, it reduces the upward pressure on the unemployment rate coming from layoffs and other job separations.
+The Chicago Fed Hiring Rate for Unemployed Workers is an estimate of the percentage of previously unemployed workers that transitioned into employment (or out of the labor force) during the BLS reference week.
+When unemployed workers successfully find a job (or leave the labor force), it reduces the upward pressure on the unemployment rate coming from layoffs and other job separations.
 As such, an increase in the Chicago Fed Hiring Rate for Unemployed Workers puts downward pressure on the unemployment rate.

 For additional information, see Forecast Details.